low-ghost/vimax/README.md

-#VimuxPlex
+#Vimax

-Enhanced control over tmux and vim
+An ax for maximum tmux and vim control...or something

 ##Vimux Based Functionality